Does anyone know of an API method to get the maximum drill tool?

 I have started using Surf.Identity which returns an integer that is an enumeration SwSurfaceTypes_e

-if Surf.Identity = SwSurfaceTypes_e.Cylinder_type then end if
+if Surf.Identity = SwSurfaceTypes_e.Cylinder_type then

 I have attached an example part.